-This is a space for play therapists who spend their days holding children’s stories, nervous systems, and becoming.
-A place to land, to settle, and to be met as a human while doing this sometimes challenging, but always sacred work.
+This is a place for play therapists who spend their days holding children’s stories, nervous systems, and becoming.
+A place to land, settle, and be met as a human while doing work that is sometimes challenging and always sacred.

-Created by Rachael Pasemko, this space is shaped by decades of play therapy practice and supervision, guided by nervous system attunement, embodied presence, and a reverence for the quiet intelligence that lives in play and relationship.
+Created by Rachael Pasemko, this offering is shaped by years of play therapy practice and supervision, guided by nervous system attunement, embodied presence, and a reverence for the quiet intelligence that lives in play, the body, and relationship.

 After more than two decades immersed in social work, play therapy, attachment repair, and trauma focused practice, I reached a turning point in my clinical life.
 It became clear that what I had to offer was no longer just theory or technique, but an embodied way of being with children and with the therapists who sit alongside them.